 What is calendar-clutter is non-obligations or anytime-commitments on the calendar.
 These should be on a to-do list, not on your calendar.
 Your calendar should be an at-a-glance chart of how much time you have available to you, in what chunks, each day.

-#2 Organize your calendar by making it easy to see.
+#2 Make your calendar easy to see.

 Your calendar will do you no good if you don’t look at it.